simonmichael/hledger/CONTRIBUTING.md

 Rebase your commits against latest master for easiest review.
 Especially if they start to conflict.

+Some conventions we often use in commit messages:

+- prepend a  [component](#components) prefix, eg `cli: ` or `journal: `, for clarity and to help with changelog production
+- prepend a semicolon (`;`) to indicate boring commits that won't affect changelogs/release notes (as in the Emacs project)
+- add a final `[ci skip]` line for commits which probably don't need to trigger a CI build, to reduce carbon emissions from Travis

 ### The docs

 PRs should include appropriate updates to reference documentation, unless otherwise agreed.